 One thing to be wary of is placing our Mr. Crowley on too high a pedestal.
 Never forget that in the end, he was just a man.

 Crowley himself said: “I admit that my visions can never mean to other men as much as they do to me.
 I do not regret this.
 All I ask is that my results should convince seekers after truth that there is beyond doubt something worth while seeking, attainable by methods more or less like mine.
 I do not want to father a flock, to be the fetish of fools and fanatics, or the founder of a faith whose followers are content to echo my opinions.
 I want each man to cut his own way through the jungle.”

 So, here we are.
 I have briefly covered a lot of ground.
 I could go on and on as there is much more to Thelema to discover and learn.
 This is only to serve as a brief and simple introduction to Thelema and its concepts.
-It is my hope that you will continue in this extraordinary path of self-discovery, self-awareness and reach the goal of the Knowledge and Conversation of the Holy Guardian Angel.
+It is my hope that you will continue in this extraordinary path of self-discovery.
+Seeking self-awareness and reaching the goal of the Knowledge and Conversation of the Holy Guardian Angel.

 Finally, let me say that in attempting to even begin to define Thelema, I feel like a single blade of grass trying to define an entire forest…